 Step 2: Assuming it is disabled, enable the iSCSI Software Adapter by selecting Enabled (1).
 Click Add Static Target (2) and type in the Target name and IP Address (3).
 This information should be available from your storage solution’s user interface or by running the appropriate commands from the console.
 Hit Save Configuration (4) to exit setting up the adapter.

 Step 3: To verify that the LUN is visible to the host, change over to the Devices tab (1) and look for a disk matching the capacity of the one created on your storage solution (2).
 Actually, do this before you add the LUN, so you can then easily compare the before and after device lists.
 If the LUN is not listed, hit the Rescan button (3) and recheck the details entered in the static targets section.

 Important: Make sure that the device is not used to create a new datastore or perhaps extend an existing one.

-As an example, I’ll be adding an RDM disk to a Windows 2012 Server VM using the LUN previously created.
-To create the disk, you can use either ESXi’s host client (or the vSphere Web Client if the host is vCenter Managed) or vmkfstools from the command line.
+As an example, I’ll be adding a VMware RDM disk to a Windows Server VM using the LUN previously created.
+To create the RDM disk, you can use either ESXi’s host client (or the vSphere Web Client if the host is vCenter Managed) or vmkfstools from the command line.
 In this example, we are using the vSphere client but you can also add RDM disk using PowerShell with PowerCLI.

 Step 1: To add the disk to the VM, right-click on the VM and select Edit Settings.

-Step 2: From the Virtual Hardware tab (1), click on Add hard disk and select the Add new RDM disk option (2).
+Step 2: From the Virtual Hardware tab (1), click on New raw disk and select the Add new RDM disk option (2).

 Step 3: The non-allocated LUN (or device) should be listed next.
 Highlight it and press the Select bottom as shown.